rushealy-aws/ground-station-wafr/docs/ground-station-quick-reference.md

 ### Cost Optimization

 #### Key Questions to Ask
-- How do you optimize antenna usage costs?
+- How do you optimize antenna usage?
 - What strategies exist for managing data transfer costs?
 - How do you implement storage lifecycle management?
 - What reserved capacity planning is in place?